KrishSai1997/bash-scripts/metmuseum/readme.md

+# Met Museum Scraper
+Download All the books hosted by Met Museum using a google search for resources hosted on their website

+## Installation
+1. Save metfromgoogle.sh to a file
+2. `chmod +x metfromgoogle.sh`
+3. `./metfromgoogle.sh --setup`

+## Usage
+Default `./metfromgoogle.sh `

+## Note
+Tested on OSX and Debian 9

+***

 # Met Museum Art Book Downloader
 Download PDFs of the "50 years of Met Books" published for free by the Met Museum. https://www.metmuseum.org/art/metpublications/titles-with-full-text-online